monitorly-app/probe/README.md

 - When logging to file: Machine name is not included (assumed to be local to the machine)
 - If not specified, the system hostname will be used automatically
 - This helps distinguish metrics from different servers in a central monitoring system

+### API Authentication

+When sending metrics to the API, the following fields are used:

+- `project_id`: UUID that identifies your project within the Monitorly system (included in the URL)
+- `application_token`: Authentication token used as Bearer token in API requests

 ### Metric Collection